“One doesn’t have to operate with great malice to do great harm. The absence of empathy and understanding are sufficient.”

 I could go into a long description of their inability to empathize, or of the psychopath’s ability to empathize cognitively but not emotionally, and talk about how they use that ability to manipulate us.
 But let’s forget about them for now and talk about something else: How a lack of empathy affects us.

 Understanding ourselves is perhaps the most vital thing we can do to ensure we only become involved in healthy relationships with non-pathological people in the future.
 The key ingredient of a healthy relationship is empathy.
 When we understand what it is and why we need it, we’ll know when it’s missing, and we’ll understand that a relationship without empathy isn’t a real relationship at all.

 Just what is empathy, exactly?

 In order to have a close relationship, emotional connection is required.
-Without empathy — an awareness of someone else’s thoughts and feelings, mutual understanding, caring, and expression of that care — there can be no real connection.
+Without empathy, there can be no emotional intimacy or connection.

 “I define connection as the energy that exists between people when they feel seen, heard, and valued; when they can give and receive without judgment; and when they derive sustenance and strength from the relationship.”

 “It is an absolute human certainty that no one can know his own beauty or perceive a sense of his own worth until it has been reflected back to him in the mirror of another loving, caring human being.”

 Without empathy, we experience emotional deprivation.

 Emotional reciprocity, love, and belonging are essential human needs.
 We’re born with them.
 We seek relationships for the purpose of fulfilling these needs.
 If these needs are not being met, then our mental and physical health suffers.
 People with little or no empathy can not meet these needs.